 - Mind – the enlightened speech will transform the mind of the practitioner with positive energy.

-Preparations for the Buddha Statue Consecration
+Filling the Buddha Statue

 Nepali Buddha statues contain an opening at the bottom of the statue.
 Therefore, it is possible to fill them with the required materials for the consecration.
 After the filling materials are properly inserted, the statue base is resealed.
-As a result, the guru can perform the consecration and the items that sustain the life of the Buddha remain inside.
+As a result, the guru can perform the consecration and the items that sustain the life of the Buddha remain securely inside.

 First, the qualified guru will choose the specific filling materials which will be used for the Buddha statue consecration.
 Next, he will have his assistant (typically a lower level guru) properly insert the items into the statue.
 For example, certain items are put in the crown and near the heart.
 Additionally, larger statues require more materials and can take longer to fill properly.